ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/portal/cloud-portal-products-tab.markdown

   !["Manage Product: Storage"](images\portal-products-0052-manage-general-storage.png "Manage Product: Storage")

-  You can allocate more disk space to your cluster (but not reduce it), and you can select Premium disks and the amount of IOPS reserved for them.
+  You can allocate more disk space to your cluster (but not reduce it), and you can select Premium disks and the number of IOPS reserved for them.

 ---